-It has been shown that the drop in estrogen and progesterone may increase the risk of developing abdominal fat (weight in the belly).
+It has been shown that a drop in estrogen and progesterone may increase the risk of developing abdominal fat (weight in the belly).

-Managing this weight gain is very important because extra weight contributes to depression and other issues such as an increased risk of cardiovascular disease later in life.
+Managing this weight gain is very important because extra weight contributes to depression and other issues such as an increased risk of cardiovascular disease later in life (8).

 Ensuring that you go into perimenopause and menopause with your hormones balanced and at a normal weight is the BEST way to avoid this extra weight gain.

 Women who are already overweight or struggling with thyroid disease and other hormone imbalances will have a more difficult time losing weight after menopause.